paytrail/documentation/content/payments/e2-interface/fields.md

 Quantity of products.
 If a decimal number such as `0.5` is used, the Collector payment method will be hidden.
 Default is `1`.

 #### `ITEM_UNIT_PRICE[N]`
-The price for a single product.
+The price for a single product with **up to two decimals**.
 Required if product rows are included in data.

 If `VAT_IS_INCLUDED = 0`, this is price not including VAT.
 Price may be negative value if discount is given.

 #### `ITEM_VAT_PERCENT[N]`
 VAT percent used for product.
 Required if product rows are included in data.